Judge, rejecting Trump arguments, signals he'll let New York criminal case stay in state court

-Judge Alvin K. Hellerstein said he saw “no relationship to any official act of the president” in the actions cited in a prosecution that led Trump to plead not guilty in state court in April to 34 felony counts of falsifying business records to hide 2016 hush money payouts to bury allegations of extramarital sexual encounters.

-He said he'll officially rule within two weeks on Trump's effort to move the prosecution to federal court from state court.
+Changing courts could give Trump a new avenue to try to get the case thrown out.
+Hoping to get to federal court, Trump's lawyers argue that he was acting in his capacity as president when he hired and paid a personal attorney who orchestrated payouts to squelch allegations of extramarital sex — payouts that are at the heart of Manhattan prosecutors' case against Trump.

+After a three-hour hearing that featured surprise testimony from a Trump company insider, Judge Alvin K. Hellerstein told a packed courtroom that he was not ready to make a "firm ruling" but saw "no relationship to any official act of the president" in the alleged conduct that made Trump the first former president ever charged with a crime.

-The judge said there was “no reason to believe that an equal measure of justice could not be rendered by the state court.”
+"There's no reason to believe that an equal measure of justice could not be rendered by the state court,” Hellerstein added.
+He said his remarks reflected his “present attitudes,” and a formal written ruling will follow within two weeks.

 Trump’s lawyers have said those payments to Cohen were legitimate legal expenses and not part of any cover-up.

-The judge said the argument by Trump's attorneys that the private act of hiring Cohen and paying him out of his pocket was related to his official duties as president “sounds a little far fetched, but that's the argument.”

-Later, the judge noted that there was not much evidence of exactly what role Cohen served and what duties he performed to help determine whether what he did could be considered to be within Trump's presidential duties.
+Garten said he sometimes referred to Cohen non-corporate matters involving Trump and his wife, Melania, but wasn't sure what Cohen did about those things.

+After hearing Garten's testimony and arguments from both sides' lawyers, Hellerstein said the evidence suggested that Cohen “was hired privately, not under color of any presidential office or related to it.”

-“We have the invoices,” the judge said, referencing a year's worth of monthly $35,000 payments to Cohen.
+“We have the invoices” showing what Cohen was paid, the judge noted.
 “But no proof of what he did.”

-The judge's skepticism and his questions about why there were no witnesses prompted Todd Blanche, an attorney for Trump, to call a witness, Alan Garten, the Trump Organization's chief legal officer, even though attorneys last week had agreed they would not call witnesses at the hearing.

-Garten testified that he was among those who insisted that Cohen leave the Trump Organization when he began representing Trump as a personal lawyer once he became president in January 2017.

-The Republican’s lawyers say the charges, while related to his private company’s records, involve things he did while he was president.
-U.S. law allows criminal prosecutions to be removed from state court if they involve actions taken by federal government officials as part of their official duties.
+U.S. law allows criminal prosecutions to be moved from state to federal court if they involve actions taken by federal government officials as part of their official duties, among other qualifications.

-State prosecutors, though, say he can’t invoke official immunity for unofficial and private actions.

-Trump's lawyers sought to move the case to Manhattan federal court soon after Trump pleaded not guilty in April to charges that he falsified his company's business records to hide hush money payouts aimed at burying allegations of extramarital sexual encounters.

 While requests to move criminal cases from state to federal court are rarely granted, the prosecution of Trump is unprecedented.

-The Manhattan district attorney's office, which brought the case, has argued that nothing about the payoffs to either Cohen or the women involved Trump's official duties as president.
+The Manhattan district attorney's office, which is bringing the hush money case, has argued that nothing about the payoffs to either Cohen or the women involved Trump's official duties as president.

-If a judge agrees to move the case to federal court, Trump's lawyers could then try to get the case dismissed on the grounds that federal officials are immune from criminal prosecution over actions they take as part of their official job duties.
+If the case is moved to federal court, Trump's lawyers could try to get the charges dismissed on the grounds that federal officials are immune from criminal prosecution over actions they take as part of their official job duties.

-Moving the case to federal court would also mean that jurors would potentially be drawn not only from Manhattan, where Trump is wildly unpopular, but also a handful of suburban counties north of the city where he has more political support.
+A shift to federal court would also mean that jurors would potentially be drawn not only from heavily Democratic Manhattan, where Trump is wildly unpopular, but also from a handful of suburban counties north of the city where he has more political support.

-In state court, a criminal trial was set for March 25 in the thick of the primary season before next year's November presidential election.
+In state court, a criminal trial was set for March 25 — in the thick of the primary season before next year's November presidential election.
+Trump is currently the front-runner for the Republican nomination.

-Manhattan District Attorney Alvin Bragg pursued the case after Trump left office.
-He is the first former president ever charged with a crime.

 Credit: AP